Boeing B-50 Bomber

 into the 1970s

 The model has a span approaching 19'.
+Each electric motor is rated at

-suits the Nimh)
+size still suits the Nimh).

 All the retracts, oleo legs and wheels, are bespoke (thanks to Keith